bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:13:03

-Well, if you think about it, like Tapper contained way more.
+Well, if you think about it, like Taproot contained way more.
 Segwit contained way more.

 NVK: 01:13:07